What Publishers Look for in an Author

 In a marketplace that increasingly relies on authors to promote themselves, showing potential publishers that you know how to situate yourself in the marketplace can only help your cause.

 While editors are willing to work with difficult personalities to get that perfect book, they do say that their dream author is a pleasure to work with.
-So while you won’t automatically close publishing doors by being difficult, you may find that some doors will open to you by insuring that you meet the following set of characteristics:
+So while you won’t automatically close publishing doors by being difficult, you may find that some doors will open to you by ensuring that you meet the following set of characteristics:

 - Good communicator